 64% of employees would stay at their company longer if leaders showed more appreciation

-While corporate gifts aren't a new concept, they do serve a new purpose in the digital age.
+While corporate gifting isn't a new concept, it does serve a new purpose in the digital age.
 Sending a physical gift through direct mail to employees can be an extremely effective tool for recreating that "pat on the back" feeling when your boss mentions your work during a big meeting, and reinforcing a sense of belonging and camaraderie that you feel when your team hits a big goal.
 Experiences like these really matter!
 Without a shared office environment, the myriad of little moments that cultivate culture won't naturally occur as they once did.
 It is up to companies and their leaders to make intentional efforts to build, maintain, and nurture their culture in the new normal.

 So, how is your company adapting to the new normal?
 How are your leaders engaging with remote employees?
 Are they taking steps to actively build, enhance and protect company culture?

 Looking for a fresh way to generate some buzz "around the office"?
-Consider weaving an employee gifting strategy into your efforts.
+Consider weaving gift boxes for employees into your efforts.
+Or for a festive, seasonal option look into corporate holiday gifts.
 After all, the data doesn't lie: gifts are a proven method for increasing engagement and retention.
 But most importantly, your team will feel valued, appreciated and connected - and we could all use a little more of that right now!

 Don't forget your free bonus!